mic-max/micmax.pw/_posts/2022-09-16-lyrics-to-ponder.md

 ### [Yunggoth - Crying](https://youtu.be/Pdc3oUbqrok)

-I don't even dream about her everynight
+I don't even dream about her every night
 Can't you tell that I'm lying?

 ### [The Kooks - Fractured and Dazed](https://youtu.be/0Su5updHCww)